aathi-c/aathi-c/README.md

 Pronouns: He / Him

 I write code and design things!
-I am a developer and designer at Beacon Biosignals 🧠! and study Systems Design Engineering at the University of Waterloo!
+I am .. and study Systems Design Engineering at the University of Waterloo!

-Feel free to

-📫 Here's how you can reach me!
+📫 Here's how you can reach me! /n
 LinkedIn: https://www.linkedin.com/in/aathi
 Email: a69chand@uwaterloo.ca